chinmayarvind23/AIvaluate/design-plan.md

 - assignmentId: the primary key that identifies each assignment
 - dueDate: the due date of an assignment
 - assignmentKey: the correct answers to an assignment
-- maxAssignmentGrade: the max number grade one can obtain
+- maxObtainableGrade: the max number grade one can obtain
 - description: specifies the requirement or the content of the assignment
 #### StudentFeedback
 ###### Purpose